manojchrsya/bulls-and-cows/README.md

 - `npm install` to install all required dependencies
 - `npm run dev` to start the local server

-# ToDo
+# To Do
 - handle client show message only if that user is selected -- done
 - save messages which have beeen send out -- done
 - load left side message from server -- done
 - change header value after selecting the chat user -- done
-- load last 10 message and show on chat screen
+- load last 10 message and show on chat screen -- WIP
 - handle case for offline user
 - add setting page and add user info
 - user can able to see selected user info at right side baar